mpv-player/mpv/DOCS/man/en/options.rst

     Default: 25.

---osd-margin-y=<size>
+--osd-margin-y=<size>, --sub-text-margin-y=<size>
-    Top and bottom screen margin for the OSD in scaled pixels (see ``--osd-font-size`` for details).
+    Top and bottom screen margin for the OSD/subs in scaled pixels (see ``--osd-font-size`` for details).

     This option specifies the vertical margins of the OSD.
 This is also used